 I am currently a Ph.D. student and graduate researcher at the University of California, Irvine in the Informatics department.
 I had previously earned a M.S. from the University of Colorado, Boulder at the ATLAS Institute in Creative Technologies and Design.
 My research is within Human Computer Interaction, specifically exploring play, embodied and tangible interaction, and social computing.

-I have a background in fine arts as well as object-oriented computing, with my strongest suites being electronics and general fabrication, critical theory, game design, and product design.
+I also have a background in fine arts as well as object-oriented computing, with my strongest suites in electronics, making/fabrication, critical theory/design, games, and UI/UX.

-All in all, my goals are to find novel designs and methods for expressive, embodied play and how it can be used as a vehicle to promoting a higher and more diverse understanding of each other, ourselves, and our relationships in a technology-immersed society.
+All in all, at the core of my interests is the goal to demystify and disseminate impactful design methodologies for disruptive playful technology and enabling social change for better, safer intersectional engagement in tech communities.
+With this, I hope to promote a higher and more diverse understanding of each other, ourselves, and our relationships in a technology-immersed society.